omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 The "Status" column indicates if the request is open or closed. the "Progress status" column to the right indicates the number of answers; white for none, yellow for some/ongoing and green for all that the request was sent to.

-You can search for a request and you can filter the list on "Requested by" and "Progress status".
+You can search for a request and you can filter the list on "Requested by" and "Progress status" (Not started, In progress or Completed).

 For more details and the possibiblty to delete a request, click the link (title).